ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Which forex broker is best for scalping?

 IC Markets is an excellent forex broker for scalping, and provides zero spreads (plus commission) via its Raw Spread Account.
 IC Markets is used by a significant number of algorithmic traders and provides access to third-party trading platforms like cTrader and MetaTrader.
 These platforms allow you to run automated high-frequency trading programs such as scalping-based strategies and can even place orders in between the spread.
-Check out my cTrader guide to learn more about this longtime forex trading platform.
 Want to use MetaTrader, but not sure which version to choose?
 My MT4 vs MT5 guide can help you make an informed choice (I've been using MetaTrader since 2005).

-If you want to learn more about algorithmic trading and automated high-frequency trading systems, check out our guide to high-frequency trading.
+If you want to learn more about algorithmic trading and automated high-frequency trading systems, check out my guide to high-frequency trading or my guide to the best algo trading software.

-Pro tip: Whether brokers claim to offer Straight Through Processing (STP) or an Electronic Communications Network (ECN), these descriptions are not as important as how your broker's business model actually operates, including its order execution policy during fast markets when spreads can widen.
+Pro tip: Whether brokers are market makers or claim to offer Straight Through Processing (STP) or an Electronic Communications Network (ECN), these descriptions are not as important as how your broker's business model actually operates, including its order execution policy during fast markets when spreads can widen.

 What's the difference between raw spread and a standard account?